matrix-io/matrix-creator-ir-test/README.md

 sudo pigpiod
 ```

-The exmaple in this repository is taken from the [IR Record and Playback](http://abyz.me.uk/rpi/pigpio/examples.html#Python_irrp_py) pigpio example.
 Below are the test commands you can run.

 - **Record**: This command allows you to specify the names of each IR signal you want to record.
 The command below will ask for 2 IR signals to signify the `volume + & volume -` and store them in a local file named `ir_codes.json`.
 ```bash